Crispy and golden turkey patties are a great way to use up leftover turkey. They are very versatile – they’re great on their own or in a sandwich.

 That depends on whom you ask. 🙂 The Picky Eater likes to dip hers in ketchup – who am I to object?
-Her sister enjoys her turkey patty in a pita pocket with homemade hummus.
+Her sister enjoys them in a pita pocket with homemade hummus.

-We, the grownups, like these turkey patties too.
-I like to top mine with a thick layer of Dijon mustard, and have it with a side of cut up veggies and quick pickles.
+We, the grownups, like them too.
+I like to top mine with a thick layer of Dijon mustard, and have it with a side of cut-up veggies and quick pickles.
 They’re also good in a sandwich made of toasted 90-second bread.

 No need for breadcrumbs